jnjuniper/jnjuniper/README.md

 ## Hi there 👋

+My name is Jonathan, i'm based in Växjö, Sweden.
+I' currently studying to become a Software Engineer.

+This will be my workspace for school work, as well as personal projects in the future.
 <!--
 **jnjuniper/jnjuniper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.